l-dfa/django-rstblog/docs/source/author_manual/author_manual.rst

 .. contents:: author manual table of contents
    :depth: 3

+.. note:: A note before to start.

    Below *default* and *optional* items are indicative by now.
-In this version of ``rstblog`` an optional field is set to its default value in case of load of a new article.
+In this version of ``django-rstblog`` an optional field is set to its default value in case of load of a new article.
 Otherwise, i.e. changing an article already present in DB, an optional field is ignored, causing the previous value to survive.

-If you wish to change it, set its value explicitly.
+   If you wish to change an optional field value at article update, set it explicitly.
+   How?
+Continue reading :-)

+Well, end of note, let's start the work.

+This is the scene: you, the author, have availability of a working site that uses ``diango-rstblog`` to publish your articles.
+So, someone (a site master) gave you:

+* the URL of the site [7]_;
+* your *username*;
+* your *password*.

+You'll need them to upload the article: keep them safe and begin how to write an article, ... keep going ...

 Article organization
 ------------------------

-Let's speak how organize an article that we'll publish using ``rstblog``.
+Let's speak how organize an article that we'll publish using ``diango-rstblog``.

 It is written in a file with two parts.
 The first part is about fields categorizing our article.
-The second part has content of the article.
+The second part stocks the content of the article.

 The two parts are separated by a line containing the string::